This post originally appeared on Real Housemoms, where I am a contributor.

 What is Yum Yum sauce?
 It is a Japanese Steakhouse Shrimp Sauce with a mayo base, tomato and other spices.

-Yum Yum Sauce is an easy sauce for seafood and vegetables.
-Now you can make your favorite pink sauce at home!
+Yum Yum Sauce is an easy hibachi sauce for seafood and vegetables.
+Homemade yum yum sauce is so easy!

 If you have ever been to a hibachi grill, you’ve had the pale pink sauce, or as some call it white sauce.
-Some refer to it as Yum Yum Sauce, others the seafood sauce and sometimes just the Japanese vegetable sauce.
+Some refer to it as Yum Yum Sauce, others the seafood sauce and sometimes just the Japanese vegetable sauce or pink sauce.

-Whatever you call it, it can be quite addictive and end up on much more of your food than just seafood.
+Whatever you call it, the is hibachi sauce can be quite addictive and end up on much more of your food than just seafood.
+I happen to like it on chicken, too!

 In fact, some folks swear by Yum Yum Sauce, blending it with fried rice and dipping everything on their dish in it.
 Honestly, I think some people crave the sauce, more than the actual meal!

-How do you make yum yum sauce?
+You are wondering how to yum yum sauce?
 The truth is, it is so simple to make at home that now you can eat Yum Yum Sauce on everything you want.
-You can even use it as a salad dressing or with your next vegetable platter.
+This Yum Yum sauce recipe is even great as a salad dressing or with your next vegetable platter.

-There are many imitation sauces out there and depending on which hibachi steakhouse you go to, the recipe will be slightly different.
-The base is always mayonnaise.
+There are many imitation sauces out there and depending on which hibachi steakhouse you go to, yum yum sauce ingredients will vary slightly.
+The base is almost always mayonnaise.

 For this, I highly suggest using a crappy mayo.
 Yep.
 I just said it.
 DO NOT USE GOOD MAYONNAISE.

 Good mayo has too much flavor and pizzazz by itself.
-For this yum yum sauce recipe, you need a bland mayo.
+For homemade yum yum sauce recipe, you need a bland mayo.
 A blank slate, if you will.

 From there the next big step is either ketchup or tomato paste and how much.